ahrtr/etcd-defrag/README.md

       --move-leader                          whether to move the leadership before performing defragmentation on the leader --password string                      password for authentication (if this option is used, --user option shouldn't include password)
       --skip-healthcheck-cluster-endpoints   skip cluster endpoint discovery during health check and only check the endpoints provided via --endpoints
+      --wait-between-defrags                 wait time between consecutive defragmentation runs or after a leader movement (if --move-leader is enabled).
+Defaults to 0s (no wait)
       --user string                          username[:password] for authentication (prompt if password is not supplied) --version                              print the version and exit
 ```